khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES-PART-1.md

-# PHP Performance Best Practices
+# PHP Performance Best Practices Part 1

 ## Overview

-This document revisits the essential optimized-performance practices for PHP & PHP-FPM runtime from a practical perspective.
+Optimizes PHP applications by configuring **OPcache**, **JIT**, and database connections while implementing high-performance coding patterns.

-By following the key recommendations outlined below, you can avoid common configuration errors while ensuring optimized performances.
+This document provides expert guidance for accelerating PHP applications, covering everything from low-level engine tuning like **OPcache** and **JIT (PHP 8.0+)** to application-level strategies such as **Redis/Memcached caching** and **PDO optimization**.
+It helps developers identify bottlenecks, choose faster function alternatives, **manage memory efficiently** in long-running processes, and leverage specialized **SPL data structures** to reduce resource consumption in high-traffic environments.

 ## Table of contents